 X.1.1.1 Heart Team Requester

-The Heart Team Requester (or HT Requester) is responsible for initiating the workflow by creating the HT Request that requires the involvement of the HT for clinical support.
+The Heart Team Requester (or HT Requester) is responsible for initiating the workflow of HT process.
 It initiates the XCHT-WD.

-The HT Requester is responsible for assigning the HT Request to a HT Manager actor initiating the Assign HT Management transaction.
+The HT Requester is responsible for assigning the management of HT to a HT Manager actor initiating the Assign HT Management transaction.

-The HT Requester is responsible for providing more clinical information (reports, images or eReferral workflow) that HT Participants requires as part of the Add results of exams Transaction.
+The HT Requester is responsible for making available more clinical information (reports, images or eReferral workflow) that HT Participants requires as part of the Add results of exams Transaction, to all members of HT.

-The HT Requester is responsible for completing the workflow by receiving the Final Report and acknowledging the reciept of the report; and providing also new clinical results if requested as part of the Finalization transaction.
+The HT Requester is responsible for completing the workflow by receiving the Final Report and acknowledging the receipt of the report, and making available also new clinical results if requested as part of the Finalization transaction.
 This transaction closes the workflow.

 X.1.1.2 Heart Team Manager

-The Heart Team Manager (or HT Manager) is responsible for accepting/refusing the HT Request received from HT Requester initiating the Accept/Reject HT Management transaction.
+The Heart Team Manager (or HT Manager) is responsible for accepting/refusing the management of HT received from HT Requester initiating the Accept/Reject HT Management transaction.

 HT Manager is responsible for staffing of HT initiating Assign HT Participation transaction.
 The process of defining the list of participants is outside the scope of this profile.